drowe67/freedv-gui/USER_MANUAL.md

     * Prevent Mode box from auto-resizing to avoid unexpected movement of other controls.
 (PR #347)
 2. Build system:
     * CPack: Properly handle the case where FREEDV_HASH doesn't exist.
 (PR #345)
+3. Enhancements:
+    * Use same VFO retrieval mechanism for PTT as with frequency sync.
+(PR #350)

 ## V1.8.7 January 2023